ncphillips/crowdstudy/README.md

 being run by io.js, a fork of Node.js which uses Chrome v8 engine and supports ES6.

-Data is stored in a Mongo database.
+Data is stored in a Mongo database, which is made accessible through `req.db`.

 The React library to help create the GUIs needed.

+A global `log` variable now provides access to a bunyan logger.

 ## Experiments